medmonds19/latin102portfolio/translation2.md

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)

 - cui is a relative pronoun and the antecendent is magnum❌ which is neuter sing.
-Cui and the antecedent have the same gender and number, but cui is used with the dative case, the winners/losers case **the antecedent is "flumen" and it is used as a possessive pronoun to express the name of the river**
+Cui and the antecedent have the same gender and number, but cui is used with the dative case, the winners/losers case **the antecedent is "flumen" and it is dative and used as a possessive pronoun to express the name of the river**

 2.Identify the form of transire.
 Explain why you placed it in the clause you chose.